Xie Jianshun: Second operation

 Xie was forced to relocate to Taipei for the second operation.
 Xie initially refused to go and even wrote a letter to bureaucrats to express his desire to stay and be operated on in Tainan.
 Xie disclosed that his last menstrual cycle was very painful since there was only a slight vaginal opening.
 With another period on the horizon, Xie finally agreed to relocate in order to have the surgery before having to menstruate again.
 The second operation was also an exploratory laparotomy but this time they removed the internal male reproductive organs and took samples from his female reproductive organs.

 Following operations

 Xie's third operation replaced the penis with an artificial vaginal opening.
 The fourth operation was a vaginoplasty.
-Xie claims to have had nine operations, however, the rest were not as publicized.
+Xie claimed to have had nine operations, however, the rest were not as publicized.

 Later life

 During the late 1950s, Xie changed his name to Xie Shun and began working at the Ta Tung Relief Institute for Women and Children.
 The Ministry of National Defense gave Xie 1000 New Taiwanese dollars to help him afford feminine clothing to help him feel more comfortable in his new identity.
 Xie was often compared to Christine Jorgensen in what was perceived by many to be a competition between American and Taiwanese science.
-The claims were that Xie, after surgery, was a 100% biological woman whereas Christine was seen to be an "altered male".
+The claims were that Xie, after surgery, was a "100% biological woman" whereas Christine was seen to be an "altered male".